 Our Approach

-We have a Program to assist our residents to learn the financial skills, the life skills, job search skills and how to build a support community that will help them reach their goal of staying sober and having their own place.
+We have programs to assist our residents to learn: financial skills; life skills; job search skills; and how to build a support community that will help them reach their goal of staying sober and having their own place.

 Who We Help

-We take in men who come from all kinds of situations.
-Many come straight out of prison, others come off the streets, others from being evicted and others can have one or more of a variety of personal issues that create a need for an affordable place to stay.
+We take in men arriving from all kinds of situations.
+Many come straight out of prison, others off the streets, some from being evicted and others with an array of personal challenges that create a need for an affordable place to stay.
 If they are sober, we will take them in and try to help them.
-If they aren’t sober, we offer to get them to a detox center.
-Then we will take them in.
+If they aren’t sober, options are offered: a detox center or other interim program.
+Many men return from these options to re-commit to the structure of Heartbeat Denver’s program.

 Requirements for Admission

-All the men need to have a job or a source of income.
-Many arrive with temporary vouchers to tide them over til they can get a job.
-If they don’t have an ID, or a cell phone, or a job…we can help them get those things.
-We don’t do it for them…but we assist them in many ways to get them on the road to a better life.
+All the men need to have employment, or have a source of income.
+Many arrive with temporary vouchers to tide them over until they can find a job.
+If they don’t have an ID, or a cell phone, or a job … we can help them get those things.
+We don’t do it for them … but we assist in many ways to get them on the road to a better life.

 Fees and Amenities